PrabaljeetSingh0101/robocon_ws/README.md

 Some part explained:
   the models of tips (fist, palm, spear) are are the original one. i donwloaded the 30pm coupler from interent.
 Downloaded .stp(format), .STEP(format) converted to .dae(format)

+(you can delete the images folder after pulling its just for illustration purposes of how it looks)